Bostwickenator/open-battery-information/ArduinoOBI/README.md

 3. **Git (OPTIONAL)**

-4. **Arduino UNO**
+4. **Arduino**
-   Ensure you have a working Arduino UNO board and a USB cable to connect it to your computer.
+   Ensure you have a working Arduino board and a USB cable to connect it to your computer.
    Build the circuit according to the schematic.

 ---